|chatELC Participants at Semester-end Dinner at Tin Angel.|

 Date, Time, and Location

-Groups during the Spring 2014 semester meet from the week of January 20 until the week of April 7 for a total of 11 weeks.
+Groups during the Summer 2014 semester meet from the week of July 21st until the week of August 6th.

 What is the difference between a group and a class?

 chatELC’s groups typically do not have any homework or textbooks and are not for credit nor do participants receive grades.
 It is not a class and is separate from the General English for Spouses/Partners class.

 This refers to same-sex domestic partners.